Asymptotics and regularity of flat solutions to fully nonlinear elliptic problems: Introduction

 Regularity theory for heterogeneous equations \eqref{1.1} has been a central target of research for the past three decades.
-Under appropriate continuity assumptions on the media, the homogeneous, constant coefficient problem \eqref{ellip-hom} is, in some sense, the {\it geometric tangential equation} of \eqref{1.1}, for small perturbations.
-Thus, the regularity theory of equation \eqref{1.1} is supported on smoothness estimates available for the simpler one, \eqref{ellip-hom}.
-While a celebrated result due to Evans and Krylov assures that solutions to convex equations are classical, i.e., $C^{2,\alpha}$ for some $\alpha>0$, the problem of establishing continuity of the Hessian of solutions general equations of the form \eqref{ellip-hom} challenged the community for over twenty years.
-The problem has been settled in the negative by Nadirashvili and Vladut, \cite{NV1, NV2} who exhibit solutions to uniform elliptic equations whose Hessian blow-up, Recently they have shown in fact that given any $0<\tau < 1$ it is possible to build up a uniformly elliptic operator $F$, whose solutions are not $C^{1,\tau}$, see \cite{NV}, Theorem 1.1.
+While a celebrated result due to Evans and Krylov assures that solutions to convex equations are classical, i.e., $C^{2,\alpha}$ for some $\alpha>0$, the problem of establishing continuity of the Hessian of solutions to general equations of the form \eqref{ellip-hom} challenged the community for over twenty years.
+The problem has been settled in the negative by Nadirashvili and Vladut, \cite{NV1, NV2}, who exhibit solutions to uniform elliptic equations whose Hessian blows-up.

-In view of the impossibility of a general existence theory for classical solutions to all fully nonlinear equations \eqref{ellip-hom}, it becomes a central topic of research to study reasonable conditions on $F$ and $u$ as to assure the Hessian of the solution is continuous.
-In such perspective the work of X. Cabr\'e and L. Caffarelli, \cite{CC03}, on interior $C^{2,\alpha}$ estimates for a particular class of nonconvex equations is a highlight (see also the previous article of Caffarelli and Yuan \cite{CY}).
-Another important work towards Hessian estimate for fully nonlinear elliptic equations is the Harnack inequality for flat solutions obtained by O. Savin in \cite{S}.
-As a consequence of Savin's Harnack inequality, if $F(x,u,p,M)$ is of class $C^2$ in all of its arguments and the $L^\infty$ norm of $u$ is small enough, then $u$ is of class $C^{2,\alpha}$.
+In view of the impossibility of a general existence theory for classical solutions to all fully nonlinear equations \eqref{ellip-hom}, it becomes a central topic of research the study of reasonable conditions on $F$ and on $u$ as to assure the Hessian of the solution is continuous.
+In such perspective the works \cite{CY} and \cite{CC03} on interior $C^{2,\alpha}$ estimates for a particular class of non-convex equations are highlights.
+Another work towards Hessian estimates of solutions to fully nonlinear elliptic equations is \cite{S}, where it is proven that if the operator is of class $C^2$ in all of its arguments, then small solutions are classical.

-Inspired by problems of the form \eqref{1.1prima}, in this present work, we establish asymptotically optimal regularity estimates for flat solutions to heterogeneous equation \eqref{1.1}, under continuity conditions on the media.
-We show that if $X \mapsto (F(X, \cdot), f(X))$ is $\alpha$-H\"older continuous, then flat solutions are locally $C^{2, \alpha^{-}}$.
-The case $\alpha = 0$, namely when the coefficients and the source are known to be just continuous, we show that flat solutions are locally $C^{1,\text{Log-Lip}}$.
-Such a result is in accordance to the general estimate obtained in \cite{T1}, under $C^{2^{+}}$ regularity estimates for the tangential equation \eqref{ellip-hom}.
+Inspired by problems of the form \eqref{1.1prima}, in the present work, we obtain regularity estimates for flat solutions to heterogeneous equation \eqref{1.1}, under continuity conditions on the media.
+We show that if $X \mapsto (F(X, \cdot), f(X))$ is $\alpha$-H\"older continuous, then flat solutions are locally $C^{2, \alpha}$.
+In the case $\alpha = 0$, namely when the coefficients and the source are known to be just continuous, we show that flat solutions are locally $C^{1,\text{Log-Lip}}$.